jahfer/ourpolitics/README.md

 ## License

-The JavaScript code to run Our Politics is available under the [MIT](https://opensource.org/license/mit) license, for both commercial and non-commercial use.
+The code to run Our Politics is available under the [MIT](https://opensource.org/license/mit) license, for both commercial and non-commercial use.

 Any written content (e.g. policies, summaries, comparisons) is available under the [CC BY-NC](https://creativecommons.org/licenses/by-nc/4.0/) license, for non-commercial use.